wengx00/cc-devtools/packages/ioc-web/README.md

 # IoC-Web

 > 🌟 Light-weight IoC Web Server.
-Base on **nothing**, just vanilla JavaScript!
+Base on **nothing** but just vanilla JavaScript!

-You can use in Cloudflare Workers to use IoC pattern building a web service.
+You can use in Cloudflare Workers to build workers in IoC pattern.

 ## Example

-Entry `index.ts`:
+Entry file `index.ts`:

 ```typescript
 import {